ivan-hc/VirtualBox-appimage/README.md

-Unofficial AppImage of VirtualBox built on top of "Conty", the portable Arch Linux container that runs everywhere.
+Unofficial AppImage of VirtualBox built on top of "JuNest" and formerly on "Conty", the portable Arch Linux containers that runs everywhere.

 This AppImage includes Guest Additions ISO and the Extension Pack.